garbles/concave/README.md

 Again, notice how the second "setter" relies on the first: `setUserName` is a "refinement" of `setUser`.
 Once more, `setUserName` can rely on `getUser` and `setUser` in order to get and set the user on the global state without revealing it.

-### A lens is just a "getter" and "setter" pair that are "refined" together
+### Now make them kiss

-In the most basic sense, a lens is a getter and setter pair where their refinements are explicitly coupled to each other.
+In the most basic sense, a lens is just a getter and setter pair where their refinements are explicitly coupled to each other.
+When we define a way to get the user's name, lets also define the way to set it.
 Starting from the global state, each refinement _focuses_ in on a smaller piece of data—which is why they are called lenses.

 Lets start by writing a basic lens for the entire state.